Do you ever think that your job would be seriously improved if you just took away all that communication with other humans?

 If the answer is yes, then it’s likely that you’re the sort of person they wouldn’t want around either (no offence).

-So here are the highest paid jobs the require no people skills, according to Business Insider.
+So here are the highest paid jobs that require no people skills, according to Business Insider.

 These all have an average required sociability score of less than 66, and therefore require minimal good-natured interaction with others.